 Shooting prompts lockdown at Mall of America 2 days before Christmas

-BLOOMINGTON, Minn. -- A shooting prompted the Mall of America to go on lockdown Friday night as people wrapped up their holiday shopping less than two days before Christmas.
+BLOOMINGTON, Minn. -- A shooting prompted the Mall of America to go on lockdown Friday night on a busy shopping night less than two days before Christmas.

 The lockdown was lifted shortly after 9 p.m., just an hour after it started.
 Mall of America says it will stay closed for the rest of the evening.